pradipsilwal/data_structure_algorithms/singly-linked-list/go/README.md

 ## Searching

 The we can also search for the node by passing the value to be searched.
-The given implementation only searches for the values for the single first match.
-If there are multiple same values in the list, this search only returns the first matching value.
+The given implementation returns true if the value to be searched is present in the node, else it returns false.